sunriseapps/imagesorcery-mcp/README.md

 - Follow PEP 8 style guidelines
 - Use type hints where appropriate
-- Include docstrings for all functions, classes, and methods
+- Use pydantic for data validation and serialization

 ### Reporting Issues